MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/overview-application-gallery.md

 ### On-premises applications

-There are three ways on-premises applications can be connected to Microsoft Entra ID.
+There are five ways on-premises applications can be connected to Microsoft Entra ID.
 One is using Microsoft Entra application proxy for single sign-on.
 If your application supports single-sign on via SAML or Kerberos, then from the on-premises section of the Microsoft Entra gallery, you can undertake the following tasks:

 - Configure Application Proxy to enable remote access to an on-premises application.
 - Use the documentation to learn more about how to use Application Proxy to secure remote access to on-premises applications.